 - 1) Stable Windows Master Browser (peer to peer files sharing)

 - 2) File sharing

-- 3) Automatic online PC backup
+- 3) Repository for automatic PC backup

 - 4) USB printer sharing

 - 5) NTP clock synchronization

 - 6) Private web server

 - 7) Syslog server

 - 8) Personal weather station

 Current server is a recycled HP/Compaq DC7600 tower upgraded to Win 7 and a 2TB HDD.
 Using an old PC as a poor man's server is a great way to extend the life of outdated PC hardware as running a server on a small network is not very demanding.
 I was debating between purchasing a 2 and 3TB drive.
 Older PCs are limited to 2TB HDD.
-Could have partitioned the drive but as a 2TB HDD was more than enough capacity decided to go with that size drive.
+Could have partitioned the drive but as 2TB was more than enough capacity decided to go with that size.
+Even with weekly backups we still have over 1⁄2 a TB of space left after a couple of years of use.